 Why was that?
 I didn’t understand what was happening, but I swear to the Twelve Gods that I would remember this experience not to reproduce it.
 I wanted to be a better mentor when it would be my turn to be the Senior Ninja Developer of the Wizardry Crown explaining magic tricks to my apprentices.

 At the same time, I knew that my team leader was not the only one responsible for my confusion.
 I was, too, and maybe even more than him.
 This lead me to another quest: learning how to learn.

 Teaching is one of the best way of testing yourself that you understood what you’ve learned; teaching and learning are tightly linked.
-Doing it well will increase your understanding of whatever subject and, therefore, your level of expertise.
+Doing it well will increase your understanding of any subject and, therefore, your level of expertise.